Algorithms for the rational approximation of matrix-valued functions: Matrix-valued barycentric forms and block-AAA

-has smallest possible norm.
-Provided that the matrices $D_k$ are nonsingular, we have $R_d(z_k) = D_k^{-1} C_k$ and in general the approximation is \emph{non-interpolatory.} Such approximants might be useful for the solution of nonlinear eigenvalue problems; see also the appendix.
+has smallest possible Frobenius norm.
+Provided that the matrices $D_k$ are nonsingular, which needs to be assumed, we have $R_d(z_k) = D_k^{-1} C_k$ and in general the approximation is \emph{non-interpolatory}.
+Such approximants might be useful for the solution of nonlinear eigenvalue problems; see also the appendix.

 It is also possible to have matrix-valued "support points" $Z_k\in\mathbb{C}^{m\times m}$, resulting~in